 Income from pensions after bankruptcy

-If you’re retired and your only income is a state pension and pension credits, the official receiver won’t usually order you to pay anything after your bankruptcy.
+If you’re retired and your only income is a state pension and pension credits, the official receiver won’t order you to pay anything after your bankruptcy.

 If you get any other income on top of your state pension and pension credits, for example a private pension, you may have to make payments after your bankruptcy.

 The official receiver will check your pension and other income and your living costs.
-If you have any money left over after you’ve paid your essential household costs, the official receiver will set up an income payment arrangement or IPA where you make monthly payments for three years.
+If you have any money left over after you’ve paid your essential household costs, the official receiver will set up an income payment arrangement (IPA) where you make monthly payments for three years.
 This happens in around 1 in 5 bankruptcies.
 (Source Insolvency Service figures 2012-14).

-An IPA should be set at an affordable amount and you can ask for it to be changed if your circumstances change.
+An IPA should be set at an affordable amount, and you can ask for it to be changed if your circumstances change.
 The payments are made to the official receiver or a ‘trustee’ they appoint.
 If you don’t make the IPA payments, the official receiver can take court action.